-I was born in Malaysia and moved to the U.S. to study.
+I was born in Malaysia and moved to the United States to study.
 I received my BA and MA in English from the University of Nebraska–Lincoln.
 After interning at the Press, I was hired as the first Journals assistant editor and soon after promoted to Journals manager.
-I have served on the AAUP’s Diversity Task Force Committee, and Program Committee, and the SSP Membership Committee.
-I have also chaired the AAUP Scholarly Journals Committee and presented at the annual AAUP meeting.
+I have served on both the AUP’s Diversity Task Force Committee and the Program Committee, and on the SSP Membership Committee.
+I have also chaired the AUP Scholarly Journals Committee and presented at the annual AUP meeting.

 I came to the University of Nebraska Press after fourteen years as head bookkeeper at a major furniture store and eight years as an accountant at an after-market automotive manufacturing plant.
 I now wear three different hats while working with human resources/payroll, Journal fulfillment, and royalty processing.

 I joined the University of Nebraska Press in 2004 after stints in marketing management, market research, and product development for a number of manufacturing and service businesses.
 I am a graduate of the University of Nebraska–Lincoln with BSBA and MBA degrees and doctoral-level coursework in marketing, and I have taught marketing and management courses at Southeast Community College.

 I earned an Associate’s Degree in Visual Publications from Southeast Community College in 2004.
 I started my University of Nebraska–Lincoln career in 2005 in the Agronomy & Horticulture Department and I moved to UNL Print Services in 2006.
 In 2016 I began working as a graphic designer/compositor with UNP.

 I hail from Pennsylvania and come to Lincoln by way of Nashville, Tennessee, where I earned my MTS at Vanderbilt University in 2015.
 After several years in Christian publishing, working to bridge the gap between scholars (including clergy) and laypersons, I come to academic publishing with an eye toward the same.